boyangzhang1993/swift-transcription/README.md

 # swift-transcription
-A easy implemenation of audio transcription in swift
+Description: An easy implemenation of audio transcription in swift.
+Input: Audio file such as .mp3 file
+Output: Transcription
+# First step: set up view